Zach-Feldman/digital-flaneur/README.md

 # Digital Flâneur
 Course repository for Digital Flâneur.
 Welcome!

 Adding another line to ensure that I remember what I am doing with Github!

+COMMIT ME TO YOUR MASTER